-Shortly after the financial year end, the Group announced an order for a smart metering deployment in the MENA region.
-Under the contract CyanConnode will supply 65,000 interoperable smart NB-IoT gateways to Esyasoft Technologies, UAE.
-The NB-IoT gateways will communicate with and control all existing smart meters for both electricity and water; the gateways will have the capacity to connect up to one million smart meters.
+In April 2022, an order was won for a smart metering deployment in the MENA region.
+Under this contract CyanConnode will supply 65,000 interoperable smart NB-IoT gateways which will communicate with and control all existing smart meters for both electricity and water; the gateways will have the capacity to connect up to one million smart meters.
+46,000 gateways were delivered against this contract during FY23.